 The Plan provides for the various investment options as described in Note 1.
 Any investment is exposed to various risks, such as interest rate, market, and credit risks.
+Market risks include global events which could impact the value of investment securities, such as pandemic or international conflict.
 These risks could result in a material effect on participants' account balances and the amounts reported in the statements of net assets available for benefits and the statements of changes in net assets available for benefits.

-Net appreciation in fair value of investments
+Net appreciation (depreciation) in fair value of investments

-Net realized and unrealized appreciation is presented in the accompanying statements of changes in net assets available for benefits as net appreciation in fair value of investments.
+Net realized and unrealized appreciation (depreciation) is presented in the accompanying statements of changes in net assets available for benefits as net appreciation (depreciation) in fair value of investments.